Euro zone bond yields steady after mixed PMI data | Technology

 Euro zone bond yields steady after mixed PMI data

-Eurozone government bond yields were steady on Tuesday as traders digested mixed Purchasing Managers' Index data from the euro area, which did not offer any new hints on how fast the European Central Bank could lower borrowing costs.
+Euro zone government bond yields were steady on Tuesday, as traders digested mixed Purchasing Managers' Index data from the euro area that did not offer any new hints on how fast the European Central Bank could lower borrowing costs.
 Overall business activity in the euro zone expanded at its fastest pace in nearly a year, HCOB's preliminary composite PMI survey showed, propelled by a recovery in the bloc's dominant services sector.

 But manufacturing activity contracted, with the PMI falling to 45.6 from 46.1, holding below the 50 threshold that indicates expansion for the 22nd consecutive month.
-Germany's 10-year bond yield, the benchmark for the euro zone bloc, was last little changed at 2.49%.
+Germany's 10-year bond yield, the benchmark for the euro zone bloc, was up 1.5 basis points (bps) at 2.51%.

 Money markets were pricing around 76 basis points of monetary easing from the ECB this year, or the equivalent of around three quarter-point cuts.
 On Monday, markets had been pricing around 72 points of easing in 2024.